WHAT TO BRING TO YOUR MEETING WITH OUR ATTORNEY

-During your free consultation, we will help you to determine whether you are a good candidate for bankruptcy, and which title of bankruptcy is best suited for your situation.
+During your free consultation with one of our experienced attorneys at Berger, Fischoff, Shumer, Wexler & Goodman, LLP, we will help you to determine whether you are a good candidate for bankruptcy, and which chapter of bankruptcy is best suited for your situation.
 We will review your debts and your assets, explain the bankruptcy process and answer any questions you may have.
-Please bring the following information with you:
+For one of our attorneys to properly analyze your situation, please bring the following information with you to your first consultation:

 YOUR CREDITORS & PERSONAL INFORMATION

-- Copies of all your bills and loans (see below for a checklist)
+- Copies of all your bills and loans.

-- Copies of pay stubs for the past six months.
+- Copies of pay stubs for the past six months for you and your spouse (whether filing jointly or not).

-- If self-employed, a Profit and Loss Statement for that period is required.
+- If self-employed, an Income and Expense Statement for that period is required.

-- Any documentation regarding other types of income received over the last six months:
+- Any documentation regarding other types of income received over the last six months, including social security, retirement, rent or child support/spousal support.

 - Evidence of pay-off balances on all motor vehicles, i.e., your last lease or loan statement.